 I need regular treatment for my medical condition - can I arrange this in London?

 If you require regular treatment (e.g. injections, blood tests), we strongly advise that you get in contact with a doctor before you arrive in London to arrange this.
 Your doctor back home might be able to recommend a doctor or healthcare provider in London.
-Alternatively, the below medical services have helped students in the past:
+If not, we advise you contact either DocTap or Emperor's Gate GP - full contact details and opening hours can be found on the Medical Services page.

 Whether you make arrangements with a private doctor or a local GP, there is likely to be a cost.
 Most insurers (including FIE's Endsleigh Travel Insurance policy) don't cover pre-existing conditions, so you may need to take out additional insurance coverage to cover these costs.